Postgraduate Diploma in Clinical Psychology

 Completion of a Maori language course prior to entry is also strongly recommended.

 Candidates wishing to qualify as clinical psychologists are required to complete a minimum of a three-year course.
-However, we strongly encourage students to complete a PhD which takes a minimum of four years when done in conjunction with clinical courses.

 Selection for the clinical course is competitive.
 Typically, a maximum of 10-12 people are selected from a total of more than 50 applicants each year.
 The course is intellectually demanding so good academic ability is required, and as it involves work with distressed people, some experience with such people is desirable.
 A high level of tact and competence in interpersonal interactions is also necessary.
 Previous course work in Maori language is also preferred.
 The main criteria for selection are: